lloydsamson/gjdhi_movie_crud/README.md

-# Global JD Holdings Inc Movie CRUD Technical Exam
+# Movie CRUD Technical Exam

 Languages that I used: